Native American, Indian, Indigenous, & Alaska Natives

 Know the facts.
-Complex, interrelated factors contribute to suicide among AI/AN people.
-Members of the Native community have experienced trauma from wars, loss of land, and forced removal from ancestral lands.
-There are also instances of ongoing poverty in the community, and higher levels of alcohol and substance use.
+Complex, interrelated factors contribute to suicide among Native American, Indian, Indigenous, and Alaska Natives.
+Members of these communities have experienced trauma from wars, loss of land, genocide, and forced removal from ancestral lands.

 Get them help and take care of yourself.
+Research local resources.
 Don’t be afraid to get your loved one the help they might need.
-Helping a loved one through a crisis is never easy.
-You might want to talk about your feelings with another friend or a counselor.
-The Lifeline is always here to talk or chat, both for support in a time of crisis and to support friends and loved ones.
+Support them in identifying others to talk to that may understand how they feel – family members, friends, co-workers, and community or spiritual leaders.
+The 988 Lifeline is always here to talk or chat, both for support in a time of crisis and to support friends and loved ones.